 - Do not skimp on the kosher salt.

-- For a thicker red wine sauce, feel free to add a slurry which is a mixture of cornstarch and cold water (1 to 1 ratio of cornstarch and water - start with 1 teaspoon cornstarch to 1 teaspoon water) and stir into sauce until thickened.
+- For a thicker red wine sauce, feel free to add a slurry which is a mixture of cornstarch and cold water (1 to 1 ratio of cornstarch and water - start with 1 teaspoon cornstarch to 1 teaspoon water) and stir into sauce until it thickens.

 - It's important to cook the prime rib at a very high temperature first for 20 to 25 minutes to start the browning process, then lower oven temperature.